Mike Ness: Career

 Despite earlier reports that the band would begin recording their next studio album by 2008, Social Distortion took a hiatus from touring and recording, when Ness was on tour with his solo band which is composed of two current members of Social Distortion, Brent Harding and Jonny Wickersham.

 Also touring with Ness were Chris Lawrence on Telecaster and pedal steel guitar and Dave Raven on drums.
 In a July 2009 interview with Tarakany!
 Bad TV, Ness stated that Social Distortion was planning to return to the studio in December of that year or the beginning of 2010 to begin recording their seventh album.
 The album, now known as Hard Times and Nursery Rhymes, was finally released on January 18, 2011.

 On May 17, 2008, Ness and his band were joined on stage by Bruce Springsteen at the Stone Pony in Asbury Park, New Jersey for the encore.
 Songs played were "Misery Loves Company", "Ball and Chain", "If You Leave Before Me" and "I Fought the Law".

 On April 16, 2009, Ness joined Springsteen and the E Street Band on stage at the Los Angeles Sports Arena.
 Songs played included Social Distortion's "Bad Luck" and Springsteen's "The Rising".
 On May 18, 2009, Mike Ness and Social Distortion played a benefit show at the House of Blues in Anaheim, California called "Rock to Recovery" and his son joined him on stage and played lead guitar for the song "Ball and Chain".

+On April 7, 2023, Ness and Social Distortion posted to their Instagram pages that pre production on the band's next album was completed and that they would begin recording on April 17.
+The album was expected to be released in early 2024.
+However, in June 2023, recording was postponed due to Ness being diagnosed with tonsil cancer.
+On December 12, 2023, Social Distortion announced that they would be doing a co-headlining tour with Bad Religion in April and May 2024 and they will perform Mommy’s Little Monster in its entirety to celebrate the album's 40th anniversary.
+Social Distortion will also do their own headlining tour in September and October 2024.